 Otterbein Scholarships & Awards

-Academic merit scholarships are awarded based on strength of academic performance, leadership, civic engagement, and/or community service.
+Academic merit scholarships are awarded based on strength of academic performance, including High School GPA, class rank (if available) and ACT or SAT score.
 Renewable for up to eight semesters of full-time study or the student’s first bachelor degree by maintaining a 2.75 GPA at the end of the student’s second year of study and making satisfactory academic progress.

 Housing grants may be offered to students choosing to live on campus in traditional or suite-style residence halls with meal plans.
 Housing grants are not available to students living in Otterbein apartments or theme houses, fraternity or sorority houses, or students who commute or live in off-campus housing.

 Students are encouraged to apply by Dec.
 15 to be considered for the broadest range of scholarship opportunities, and may submit new information (test score or 7thsemester high school transcript) for reconsideration until Jan.
-31, however scholarships and grants cannot be changed after need-based aid has been awarded.
+31, however scholarships, housing grants and talent or participation awards cannot be changed after need-based aid has been awarded.

 How much does Otterbein cost?